3.2. Cyber Triage Collector Tool¶

 F:\>CyberTriageCollector --server 192.168.0.1 --sessionid 12345 --cert_hash 4a781abe

-Collect from local system, save to encrypted file, and skip the full scan:
+Collect from local system, save to encrypted file, and skip the full scan (NOTE: We recommend you use the public key encryption instead):

 F:\>CyberTriageCollector --fast --encrypt_outfile passw0rd passw0rd